Okay, here’s the short version of how the band Brush Arbor came into existence:

 The single was released a couple of months later, and before long we were hearing “Proud Mary” on the radio.
 Radio station KLAC in Los Angeles was the first to jump on it and start playing it…a lot!
 We were really excited.
 The song soon debuted on the Billboard Country charts and we were on our way.
 A second single was released called “Brush Arbor Meeting” (which kind of blew our cover as a Christian band).
 Surprisingly, it did even better.
 An album was then released which got very good reviews all across the country.
 In the summer of 1972 we made our first Grand Ole Opry appearance.
 We started appearing in concert tours with some of our heroes: Johnny Cash, Merle Haggard, Marty Robbins, Waylon Jennings, Charlie Rich, the Everly Brothers and many others.
 Pat Stevens (our drummer) quit the band that summer because he didn’t want to tour and was replaced by our friend (and a great musician) Dale Cooper.

 This version of Brush Arbor stayed together for about two years.
 Wayne left the band in February of 1974, the same month we won the Academy of Country Music award for Vocal Group of the Year.
 Shortly thereafter, Ken Munds also left for a solo career.
 Jim now became lead singer again and played 5-string banjo and guitar rather than pedal steel.
 Brush Arbor went on, leaving Capitol Records moving on to Monument, Word, Myrrh, Light and Benson.
 Because Jim was the primary songwriter and lead singer, gospel music was the band’s mainstay.
 Several songs charted on Billboard’s Positive Country charts and the band ended up staying together for almost 30 years.
 The band members with the longest stay in the band were Jim and Joe Rice, Dale Cooper, Dave Rose, and Kevin Watkins.
 The last version of Brush Arbor was Jim Rice, Dale Cooper, Kevin Watkins, Brad Carr, Gordon Jenewein, and Steve Lawrence.
 Their farewell tour ended in December of 1999.
 Since then Jim and former band member Mike Wilson got together with a very acoustic version of the group in which the recording Fog in the Morning was created.
 Lauren Donahue was added for a time to play Mando and background vocals and another recording called More Banjo Please was recorded.
-This brings us up to 2020 with the current members being Jim Rice, Joe Rice rejoining the group, Mike Wilson and Mark Craig who also has produced many of their projects.
+This brings us up to 2022 with the current members being Jim Rice, Mike Wilson, Mark Craig who also has produced many of Brush Arbor projects and newest member Larry Myers on Mando and Fiddle.